 Rose Manor Health Care, Lexington

 Lexington Country Place, Lexington

 Madison Health & Rehabilitation Center, Richmond

-If you suspect that you or a loved one has suffered from any form of nursing home malpractice, neglect, or abuse, please contact Kentucky nursing home abuse attorney, Seth Gladstein, for a free consultation.
+If you suspect that you or a loved one has suffered from any form of nursing home malpractice, neglect, or abuse, please contact nursing home abuse attorney in Kentucky, Seth Gladstein, for a free consultation.
 A Louisville, Kentucky attorney, Seth has the experience to help properly and thoroughly investigate a nursing home negligence, malpractice, or abuse claim, and determine whether you may possibly recover monetary damages.
 By calling, you can help make nursing home facilities safer for you, your loved ones, and other residents.
-Seth can be reached at (502) 855-4177.
+Seth can be reached at (502) 791-9000.

 Read more here: